mohaShire12/SOC-Analyst-Home-Lab-/README.md

 <a href="www.linkedin.com/in/mohamed-ibrahim-shire-b64830234"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 ## About Me

+I am a technology professional with more than 10 years of experience spanning Technical Support, Computer Education, Data Analysis, and Cybersecurity.
+Throughout my career, I have helped organizations and students leverage technology to solve problems, improve operations, and make data-driven decisions.

+My professional journey began in IT support and computer education, where I gained extensive experience troubleshooting systems, managing computer laboratories, supporting users, and teaching technology-related subjects.
+I later transitioned into data analytics, developing expertise in data collection, analysis, visualization, business intelligence, and reporting using tools such as SQL, Python, Excel, Tableau, and Power BI.

-I am an IT professional with a Bachelor's Degree in Information Technology and a Postgraduate Diploma in Cybersecurity.
-My passion for cybersecurity has driven me to build multiple Security Operations Center (SOC) labs and hands-on projects focused on threat detection, incident response, threat hunting, digital forensics, and security automation.
+Today, I specialize in cybersecurity with a strong focus on Security Operations Center (SOC) operations, threat detection, incident response, threat hunting, digital forensics, and security automation.
+I have built multiple enterprise-style SOC lab environments utilizing Active Directory, Splunk, Wazuh, Sysmon, pfSense, Security Onion, and various attack simulation platforms to gain practical experience in detecting and investigating cyber threats.

-Through practical experience with Splunk, Wazuh, SIEM technologies, and real-world attack simulations, I have developed the skills required to monitor, investigate, and respond to security incidents in enterprise environments.
+My unique combination of experience in education, technical support, data analytics, and cybersecurity enables me to approach security challenges from both technical and analytical perspectives while maintaining strong communication and problem-solving skills.

-I am actively pursuing opportunities as a SOC Analyst, Cybersecurity Analyst, or Blue Team Security Professional where I can contribute to strengthening organizational security while continuing to grow my technical expertise.
+I am actively pursuing opportunities as a SOC Analyst, Cybersecurity Analyst, Threat Detection Analyst, or Blue Team Security Professional where I can contribute my diverse technology background and continue advancing my cybersecurity expertise.

 ---

 ## Objective

-To leverage my cybersecurity education, SOC laboratory experience, and hands-on security monitoring skills to support Security Operations Center (SOC) teams in detecting, analyzing, and responding to cyber threats while continuously improving security operations and incident response capabilities.
+To leverage my extensive technology background, cybersecurity education, SOC laboratory experience, and hands-on security monitoring skills to support Security Operations Center (SOC) teams in detecting, analyzing, and responding to cyber threats.
+My goal is to contribute to strengthening organizational security while continuously expanding my expertise in threat detection, incident response, digital forensics, and security operations.

 ---